paperbenni/paperbenni.github.io/content/posts/wishlist-1.md

 ## Obsidian

-Right now the experience of viewing pdf Files in Obsidian on mobile is unfortunately borderline unusable.
-If I put my phone in landscape, less than 50% of the screen actually gets used for the pdf.
-Pdf content isn't adaptive and can get quite small, so for any pdf viewer, preserving screen space is very important
+Right now the experience of viewing PDF files in Obsidian on mobile is unfortunately borderline unusable.
+If I put my phone in landscape, less than 50% of the screen actually gets used for the PDF.
+PDF content isn't adaptive and can get quite small, so for any pdf viewer, preserving screen space is very important